Bart Oates

 Bart Steven Oates (born December 16, 1958) is an American former professional football player who was a center in the National Football League (NFL) for the New York Giants and San Francisco 49ers.
 He played for the Giants from 1985 to 1993 and with the 49ers from 1994 to 1995.
 He was a member of the Giants teams that won Super Bowls XXI and XXV and the 49ers team that won Super Bowl XXIX.
+He is one of two players (along with Sean Landeta) to be on both a Super Bowl-winning team and a team that won a championship in the original United States Football League (USFL).

 College career

 A graduate of Albany High School in Georgia, Oates played college football at Brigham Young University (BYU), originally entering in 1977 before serving an 2-year mission for the Church of Jesus Christ of Latter-day Saints in Las Vegas, Nevada then later joining the Cougars football team.
 Oates earned a BS in accounting from the Marriott School of Business there in 1985, and he was inducted into the BYU athletic Hall of Fame in 1992.